wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. Type your name in title case.
 1. Type your email with the extra "+github" such as "wilsonmar+github@gmail.com".
 1. Define a new password in your password vault, then copy and paste that new password in the two fields.
 1. Make a note of the expiration date (by default four years from current date).
+Some prefer no longer than one year.
 1. Click "Create Key".
+1. Many don't enter a Passphrase to protect the key.
+Click OK.
+You'll be prompted again if you didn't enter a Passphrase.
 1. If you select "No, Thanks!" to upload your public key and do that later from the "Key" menu item.
+1. Your new key should now be listed with green icons at the right.
 1. Press Command+Q to quit the GPG Keychain program.